Bank of England says 'anything goes' attitude in finance must end

-Launching a consultation into commodity, bond and currency wholesale markets after banks were fined $6 billion for rigging the benchmark interest rates, Shafik said that more changes may be needed to stop the "anything goes" attitude of traders uncovered in recent enforcement cases.
+Launching a consultation into commodity, bond and currency wholesale markets after banks were fined $6 billion (3.71 billion pounds) for rigging the benchmark interest rates, Shafik said that more changes may be needed to stop the "anything goes" attitude of traders uncovered in recent enforcement cases.

 For many years the three markets were largely left to their own devices, run on a caveat emptor, or buyer beware, basis because the main participants were big banks that could look after themselves.